Maxximou5/csgo-deathmatch/README.md

 - <a href="https://forums.alliedmods.net/showthread.php?t=67640">Socket</a>
 - <a href="https://forums.alliedmods.net/forumdisplay.php?f=147">SteamTools (0.8.1+)</a>

-Autoupdate Support requires <a href="https://forums.alliedmods.net/showthread.php?t=169095">updater</a> to be installed.
+Auto-Update Support requires <a href="https://forums.alliedmods.net/showthread.php?t=169095">updater</a> to be installed.

 ### Instructions